1 week to many months

-Shadowing an experienced wildlife vet, you’ll be learning new a huge amount of skills.
+Shadowing an experienced wildlife vet, you’ll be learning a huge amount of new skills.
 All while building your confidence to work hands-on with some of the most powerful and beautiful animals on Earth.

 Shadow an expert vet

 You might find yourself heading into the field to treat injured antelope or carry out routine disease prevention on a rhino population.
-Equally, you may find your time in veterinary clinics, providing emergency treatment to a variety animals that have been injured or taken sick.
+Equally, you may find your time in veterinary clinics, providing emergency treatment to a variety of animals that have been injured or taken sick.

 Wildlife vets in South Africa